How to get more Bikehangars on your street

 Your local authority needs residents to follow the below three steps; suggest a location, demonstrate demand and write to your local council.
 This can help influence council decision making and promote the funding of sustainable mobility options to increase the provision of Bikehangars on our streets.
 And it’s working, every year we install more Bikehangars than the year before.

 Here are our three top tips showing you how to speed up the process of getting further Bikehangars in your area:

 1. Suggest a location

 The Suggest a Location form on our Cycle Parking Rentals website is a fundamental tool in speeding up this process.
 By simply inputting your desired location and stating what type of facility you want, you are providing valuable data that informs us of the local requirement for on-street cycle parking.
 Most importantly, we provide the results of this information to local authorities to demonstrate demand.

 2. Demonstrate local demand

-It’s really helpful to demonstrate that your idea has community support.
+It is really helpful to demonstrate that your idea has community support.
 Speak to your neighbours, they may also need accessible cycle parking but have never heard of us!
 You can ask them to sign a simple form collecting their basic information such as their names and addresses demonstrating their support.
-Then you can send this list to your local councillor.
+Then you can send this list to your local council cycle parking team (or local councillor if you don’t have a cycle parking team).
 The greater demonstrated support you have, the more likely you are to influence your council Bikehangar provision.
-Direct your neighbours to our Suggest a Location form and give them one of our Bikehangar Canvassing Postcards.
+Direct your neighbours to our Suggest a Location form or give them one of our Bikehangar Canvassing Postcards.
 They can either return the postcard to you or directly to your local councillor.

 We hope this post was helpful and good luck!